20-22.11

 All papers will undergo a peer review process by at least two expert reviewers to ensure a high standard of quality, considering originality, soundness of method and/or argument, clarity of exposition, and relevance to the conference’s thematic areas.
 For this reason, please remember to anonymize your submission.

 A single author may submit multiple abstracts, but will only be allowed to present a maximum of one single-authored and one co-authored paper (or two co-authored papers).
 The Doctoral Consortium and workshops do not count into this limit.
-Details for DC will follow.
+You can learn more about Doctoral Consortium here.

 If you have questions about the review process, please contact the Program Chair: Agata Waszkiewicz, agata.waszkiewicz@kul.pl.